PunchThrough/bean-docs/src/node-red/bean-nodes.md

 ## Introduction

-This guide will walk you through how to use the custom nodes for communicating with Bean.
+In this guide, you'll learn how to use the custom Bean nodes to build Node-RED flows that talk to your Bean.

 ## Using Bean Nodes

-When using any Bean node, you will have to tell the flow which Bean you want to communicate with.
-To do this, begin by double clicking on any Bean node.
-You will see the following menu.
+Every Bean node needs to know which Bean you want to communicate with.
+To configure a Bean node, double-click on it and the configuration window will pop up:

 {{{img_rel this 'config-bean.png' 'Config Bean' '100%'}}}